mylinuxforwork/dotfiles/README.md

 The easiest way to install the ML4W Dotfiles is to use the ML4W Dotfiles Installer App.

-[You can download the app here.](https://gitlab.com/stephan-raabe/dotfiles/-/raw/main/apps/ML4W_Dotfiles_Installer.AppImage) (Right click + Save link as...)
+[You can download the app here.](https://gitlab.com/stephan-raabe/dotfiles/-/raw/main/apps/ML4W_Dotfiles_Installer.AppImage) (Right click + Save link as... into your Downloads Folder)

 Or with wget if your starting point is a minimal Arch Linux installation without DE: